James-Montgomery/team_standards/README.md

 ### Python Style and Formatting <a name="style"></a>

+Style is important for maintainability.
+Styling encourages good documentation, uniformaty of outputs, and code clarity.

 * PEP8 Conventions
   * Indentation: 4 spaces
   * Max line length: 99 characters